Iodine and Breast Health: A Missing Link in Hormonal Balance and Cancer Prevention

 Thyroid function further complicates the iodine–breast health relationship.
 Women with hypothyroidism have been shown to carry a higher risk of breast cancer compared to those with normal thyroid function (10).
 Conversely, women with a history of breast cancer are nearly three times more likely to develop thyroid cancer, and geographic patterns have demonstrated overlap between regions with higher rates of goiter and breast cancer incidence (11).

 Some studies have also observed increased breast cancer risk among women receiving long-term thyroid hormone therapy, with risk rising alongside duration of use (12).
+These findings reflect associations observed in population data and do not establish a direct causal relationship.
+Several potential confounders may influence these observations, including underlying autoimmune thyroid disease, duration and dosing of therapy, baseline iodine status, metabolic health, and differences in clinical monitoring.
 Examples of thyroid hormones include levothyroxine, desiccated thyroid, liothyronine, and thyrotropin.
 One proposed explanation is that thyroid hormone therapy increases metabolic demand, thereby increasing iodine requirements.
 When iodine intake is not sufficient to meet this demand, relative iodine deficiency may worsen over time.

 David Brownstein and Abraham have suggested that iodine deficiency may represent a missing link in these observed associations.
 They propose that correcting iodine insufficiency—rather than relying solely on thyroid hormone replacement—may be an important consideration in long-term breast and thyroid health.